Music Lessons Program

 Focus on Teaching

 If you're looking for music lessons near Avon, Fairview Park, Westlake, Bay Village, Rocky River, and more, then you have come to the right place.
-Being established in 2004, thousands of students from preschool through adult have taken music lessons with our endorsed faculty.
+Being established in 2004, over 3,500 students from preschool through adult have taken music lessons with our endorsed faculty.

 All we do is teaching.
 We do not sell or rent musical instruments.
 This leaves us free to specialize in one thing - providing the highest quality of musical instruction.
 The directors of the school are all professional performers and educators themselves.
 As a school of music, we offer our students advantages that they might not otherwise enjoy such as access to award-winning faculty and a stimulating learning environment.

 To help our teachers and students, our management handles all administrative duties such as answering phone calls, scheduling, collecting fees, and arranging concerts, which can take precious time during a lesson.
 This allows our teachers to concentrate all their attention on their students.

 We invite you to read what students and parents have to say here: testimonials.

 Our standards of music instruction come from some of the most prestigious universities and conservatories of music in the world.
 Our experience has been that without this approach, students often struggle needlessly, and our goal is to spare them of this.
 At the School of Music, each student receives this instruction in a fun environment, learning at his or her own pace.
 Several skills of professional performers can be taught in the first one or two years of lessons, a critical time in the life of a student.
 Starting on the right path is important for success.

 Because our teachers are performers, they have a passion for playing music which inspires students, and in addition to laying a solid foundation, they teach the skills that make enjoyment of music more quickly achieved.
 At our schools, all teachers have these qualifications along with our pedagogical philosophy (see below).